What Outsiders Think about California: Dispelling Stereotypes

 6. California “Dress Code

 What the outsiders think about California dress code is by far the first stereotype close to being true.
-When in California, you think of T-shirts and shorts, sunglasses and sundresses, swimsuits and beach attire, and of course hoodies and sandals.
+When in California, you think about T-shirts and shorts, sunglasses and sundresses, swimsuits and beach attire, and of course hoodies and sandals.
 You can easily describe the Californians as being dressed down, rather than being dressed up.

 What People Think about California: True Assumptions